The telc exam A2 is an exam for all people who have done between 250-300 hours of German either in a classroom or through independent study.

 You can find a mock exam here: www.telc.net

 The exam has two parts: a written part and an oral part.
 In the written part, your reading and listening comprehension as well as your writing are assessed.
 This part of the exam takes 70 minutes.
 The oral part focusses on your speaking.
 The exam format does not include preparation time for the oral exam.
-You can take the oral exam on the same day as the written part or on another day.
+You can take the oral exam on the same day as the written part.